rhododendrons beneath the birches

 Braveboat Harbor Farm

-York, Me., Open Days: Braveboat Harbor Farm.
-Extensive formal and informal perennial gardens, a woodland garden, two ponds, an orchard, a vegetable garden, espaliered apple and pear trees, and collections of rhododendrons, magnolias, and other flowering trees and shrubs, all surrounding a Georgian stone house with views of the Atlantic Ocean.
+* Braveboat Harbor Farms, York, Me.
+Extensive formal and informal perennial gardens, a woodland garden, two ponds, an orchard, a vegetable garden, espaliered apple and pear trees, and collections of rhododendrons, magnolias, and other flowering trees and shrubs, all surrounding a Georgian stone house with views of the Atlantic.
+Also open July 22-23

 Photos by Moffatt-Ladd House & Garden